WALTER WILSON 1876–1957

 Died 10th August 1957, age 80.
 Buried in Radcliffe on Trent cemetery, grave reference D150

-Age 6 living with father Walter 43, a labourer born in Farnsfield, mother Elizabeth 44 born in Arnold, sister Kezzie (Kezia) 12 and brother John 9.
-They lived in Bilsthorpe.
+Age 6 living in Bilsthorpe with father Walter 43, a labourer born in Farnsfield, mother Elizabeth 44 born in Arnold, sister Kezzie (Kezia) 12 and brother John 9.

 Age 34 employed as a carter for a coal merchant living with wife Emma 32, sons John Frederick 9, Walter 4 and Albert 2.
-They lived in a 5 roomed house at The Harlequin, Radcliffe on Trent.
+They lived in a house with 5 rooms at The Harlequin, Radcliffe on Trent.

 Service Number: 31108, formerly 64350 (Durham Light Infantry)